Flea, Tick and Mosquito Prevention for Dogs and Cats

 - Wash bedding, clothing, and plush pet toys frequently.

-- Give your pet regular baths using a vet recommended natural shampoo during tick season and perform regular visual inspections to prevent fleas.
+- Give your pet regular baths using a vet-recommended natural cat or dog shampoo during tick season and perform regular visual inspections to prevent fleas.

-Ticks: Ticks can feed on the blood of birds, animals and people.
-Ticks sit on tree branches, bushes, and long grass waiting for a warm meal to pass by.
-A tick is very small and can attach itself to a person or pet without being noticed for a long time, so frequent inspections are important.
+Ticks can feed on the blood of birds, animals, and people and can pass on dangerous diseases during the process.
+They sit on tree branches, bushes, and long grass waiting for a warm meal to pass by.
+They are very small and can easily attach themself to a person or pet without being noticed for a long time.
+Inspecting your pet frequently is key, and if you’re using a tick treatment, keeping up with the recommended application is also important.
+Here are a few other tips to consider:

 - Check yourself and your pets for ticks after being outdoors, paying special attention to hidden areas near the ears and under long hair or fur.